Low Activity Tritium Detection in CCDs Using Deep Learning Techniques: Analysis Methods

 Our implementation processes each cluster by first identifying a list of pixels above a 4$\sigma$ noise threshold, then representing each pixel as a feature vector containing the pixel energy deposition, and the x and y coordinates, defined relative to the brightest pixel of the cluster.
 In contrast to the CNN, the PFN only intakes the set of pixels above this noise threshold, rather than a fixed size grid of pixel energy values.
 This difference may sacrifice some discrimination power found in the near-threshold pixels at the periphery of the cluster, but also makes the classifier significantly less sensitive to drifts in detector noise relative to the training data.

 The PFN architecture consists of two neural networks: a per-pixel network $\Phi$ that processes each pixel independently, and a global network $F$ that aggregates these features through a permutation-invariant operation (typically summation, as in our case) to produce the final classification output.
 Our implementation uses three dense layers for both networks with sizes (128, 128, 128) and (100, 100, 2) respectively, resulting in approximately 50,000 trainable parameters.
+Sweeps of the size of the $\Phi$ and F layers were performed, and were not found to strongly affect the performance in the neighborhood of the selected values.
+The hyperparameters that achieved the lowest MDA through the sweep are summarized in Table~\ref{tab:pfn_hyperparams}.